EXPERIENCE THE WORLD OF REPERTORY OPERA

 Photography 1 position.
 June 11 – August 26.
 Working and learning under the company photographer within the Communications Department, help documents the many facets of the Festival, photographing everything from mainstage performances, rehearsals and coachings, to events and community endeavors.
 Maintain photo files and occasionally assist company videographer with second shooting and equipment set-up and breakdown.
 Should be familiar with photographing action in a variety of lighting situations.
 Familiarity with external flash is helpful but not required.
 Independent work-ethic, strong communication skills and a high degree of professionalism required; must possess a valid driver’s license with clean driving record.
 Portfolio required.

 Development 3 positions.
 Early May-late August.
 Assist with administration and execution of summer fundraising programs and events, including: prospect research, analysis of prospective donors and the subsequent one-on-one engagement of selected patrons.
-Provide assistance to VIP patrons with tickets and trip logistics; help with general development administration and long-range projects, such as the annual fund campaign and grant preparation.
-Successful interns will be energetic, fast-working, computer literate and have excellent verbal and written communication skills as well as a good sense of humor.
-Graphic design, publishing/editing experience a plus but not required.
+Participate in event planning, execution, and follow-up, including prospect identification, invitation tracking, set-up and logistics, and face-to-face, written, and phone communication with donors.
+Provide assistance to VIP patrons with tickets and trip logistics and help with general development administration and long-range projects, such as the annual fund campaign and grant preparation.
+Interns will each manage a summer-long project for the department; examples include liaising with the artistic department to match Young Artists with their sponsors, maintaining a summer patron cultivation system, and tracking interactions with patrons in Salesforce.
+Strong applicants will be energetic, fast-working, and have excellent verbal and written communication skills.Must be able to adapt to a fast-paced and changing environment, be flexible in multiple situations, and work successfully as an individual and as part of a team.
+Musical background not required, but knowledge of and appreciation for the arts is a must.
+A good sense of humor and positive attitude are essential.

 House Management 1 position.
 Late May-late August.
 Assist House Manager with management of theater and secondary venues to ensure audience comfort and safety; solicit, schedule and train volunteer ushers.
 Must have excellent communication and interpersonal skills.
 Prior front of house experience a plus.

-Company Management 3 positions.
+Company Management: 5 positions.
 Early May-Late August.
 Assist department responsible for the housing, transportation, and other practical concerns of singers, directors, designers and general personnel, including on-campus transportation of patrons.
 Must be able to deal positively and tactfully with a variety of logistical arrangements.
 Must be computer literate, team-oriented, flexible and energetic.
 Driver’s license with clean driving record required.

-Artistic Operations Intern: 1 position.
-May 14 – August 29.
-Primary duties of the Artistic Operations Intern include coordinating all logistics for ancillary and off-site performances, acting as the primary contact for the youth opera and youth chorus production teams, assisting with artist appearances at VIP events, and assisting in creation of the daily schedule.
+Artistic Operations 1 position.
+May 20 – August 24.
+Primary duties of the Artistic Operations Intern include coordinating all logistics for ancillary and off-site performances, booking VIP travel and accommodations, creating travel itineraries, and assisting in creation of the daily schedule.
 This position will be responsible for child wrangling and liaising with parents/guardians of the youth chorus.
-Other duties include assisting with artistic planning, tracking guest artist and youth performer financial forms, liaising with music staff, and assisting the Director of Artistic Administration with artist relations duties, including backstage duty.
+Other duties include assisting with artistic planning, liaising with music staff, and assisting the Director of Artistic Administration with artist relations duties, including wellness checks and backstage duty.
 This position requires strong organization skills, an ability to multitask, and an ability to remain composed under pressure.
 Successful candidates will have an interest in pursuing a career in opera or classical music administration, a sound sense of judgment, and strong computer skills; a knowledge of opera or classical repertoire is a plus.
 This position will include weekends and some evenings.
 A valid driver’s license and clean record are required.
 Access to a vehicle is highly recommend.
 Housing provided.

-Music Library Intern: 1 position.
-June 4 – August 31, 2018.
-Primary duties of the Music Library Intern include: marking of full scores, piano/vocal (P/V) scores and orchestral parts for rehearsal figures, cuts, and string bowing changes; maintaining collection of circulating P/Vs, arias, excerpts and anthologies; notating changes using both hand and computerized engraving techniques; and acting as primary librarian for concerts in the Pavilion.
+Music Library 1 position.
+April 1 – July 19.
+Primary duties of the Music Library Intern include: marking of full scores, piano/vocal (P/V) scores and orchestral parts for rehearsal figures, cuts, and string bowing changes; notating changes using both hand and computerized engraving techniques and maintaining collection of circulating P/Vs, arias, excerpts and anthologies.
 Position will work closely with music librarian, conductors, music staff, and orchestra personnel.
 Candidates should be able to read a full score, be familiar with marking string bowings, have exceptional attention to detail, possess excellent penmanship, and be able to work independently.
 This position will include weekends and some evenings.
 A valid driver’s license and clean record are required.
 Access to a vehicle is highly recommend.
 Housing provided.